 Many kids with

-have angry outbursts, for example.
+, for example.
 These actions or words can sometimes be hurtful to others.
-And when that happens, it can have lingering consequences—not just for the person who’s been hurt, but also for the child with ADHD.
+And when that happens, it can have lingering consequences — not just for the person who’s been hurt, but also for the child with ADHD.

 Here’s what you need to know about ADHD and remorse, and how you can help your child manage these feelings.

 To understand the connection between ADHD and remorse, it’s important to also understand the difference between remorse and regret.

 Regret is when people wish they hadn’t taken the action they took or said the hurtful thing they said.
 This is often because their action had a consequence that upsets them.
 Maybe their actions got them into trouble, for instance.